-Workers who suffers work related psychological injuries can recover substantial compensation and damages payouts, if successful.
+Workers who suffer work related psychological injuries can recover substantial compensation and damages payouts, if successful.
 However, these claims can be difficult to prove and there are pros and cons for individuals to consider, when making a claim in Queensland.

 Common Causes of Psychiatric Injuries in the Workplace

 Workplace psychiatric injuries can arise in many ways.
 Some examples of events which lead to workers’ compensation claims for these injuries are: